Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 So I'll take video first and then I can talk about VR as well.
 So, for the video tab, the goal that we have for the product experience is to make it so that when people want to watch videos or they want to keep up to date on what's going on with their favorite show or what's going on with the public figure that they want to follow, that they can come to Facebook and go to a place knowing that that's going to show them all the content that they're interested in.

 So that's a pretty different intent than how people come to Facebook today.
 Today, for the most part, people pull Facebook out when they have a few minutes, when they want to catch up and see what's going on in the world with their friends and in the news and everything that's going on.
-But that's very different from saying, hey, I want to watch video content now.
+That's very different from saying, hey, I want to watch video content now.
 And that's what I think we're going to unlock with this tab.

 So, all of the content that is on Facebook is eligible to go in the tab.
 I mean, we're showing video content, not all the rest of it, but there isn't a concrete difference between what can be a News Feed and what can be here.
 It's just that the experience is designed to deliver on that promise of, you want to watch videos, you want to keep up with the content that you watch episodically week-over-week, this is going to the place where you go to do that.